-Are you a Level 6 CCi student?
-Have you signed up to the GMetrix online training for Adobe and/or Autodesk certification?
+Are you a Level 6 or above CCi student?
+Have you signed up to the GMetrix online training for Adobe certification?

-If so there’s still time to take an exam before the end of the Summer.
-We will be running exams up until mid-June so make sure you book your place via our Eventbrite page.
+We will be running exams all year so make sure you book your place via our Eventbrite page or from the Workshop List at the bottom of this page.
 Remember that you need to achieve 80% in the practice tests before you can take the final exam.

 Need to create a contact sheet for your photographic prints?
 Creating galleries for your blog or website?
 Here are some great online tutorials that show you how using different programs:

 In the last three weeks CCi students across a range of courses have been successful in gaining their Adobe and Autodesk accreditation.

 Open to all CCi students Level 6 and above, you can take exams in six Adobe programs – Photoshop, Illustrator, InDesign, Premiere Pro, Flash and Dreamweaver as well as Revit, AutoCAD, 3DS Max and Maya in the Autodesk suite.

 Already signed up to the online training?
 Achieved 80% in the practice tests – we’re running an extra exam over Easter which you can sign up to here.